PaddleHQ/paddle-python-sdk/README.md

 products = paddle.products.list()

-# List() returns an iterable, so pagination is handled automatically.
+# List() returns an iterable, so pagination is automatically handled
 for product in products:
     print(f"Product's id: {product.id}")
 ```